 3.1 Plan For Your Supporting Tooling

 Now that you have planned out your processes, it is time to put all the other pieces in place that will allow you to deliver this ongoing service like a well-oiled machine.
-Essentially, plan to implement the supporting tooling, connect your resources, and translate your processes into an industrialized process that works for your organization.
+Essentially, plan to implement the supporting tooling, connect your resources, and translate your processes into an industrialized workflow that fits perfectly for your organization.

 For more information on how exactly to do that, please check out our articles How To Accelerate Windows 10 Upgrade Rollout With Dashworks and Tool Requirements For Optimal Windows-as-a-Service Management.

 Before hitting the "Go" button, we need to consider the maximum velocity we can achieve with our project.
 We can only go as fast as the fastest rate of change that people will accept.
 This will increase overtime as your users get familiar with the process and come to expect upgrades on a regular basis.
 While going too slowly can be a frustrating experience for everyone involved, going too fast too soon can also be counterproductive!
 After all, the last thing we need is more business disruption.